Tuesday December 03, 2024

 Remember that tastes are different

 We all have different likes and dislikes.
 A precious heirloom decoration that holds great meaning for you may be an eyesore for someone else.
-Therefore, nobody can define what’s "tasteful" for everyone.
+Therefore, nobody can define what's "tasteful" for everyone.
 Save yourself time by refraining from arguing about aesthetics.
-If you find that particular styles of decor are generating feedback among Association members - start a dialog with them to update the governing documents to better reflect current attitudes towards style choices made within your community.
+If you find that particular styles of decor are generating feedback among Association members, start a dialog with them to update the governing documents and reflect better current attitudes towards style choices made within your community.

 -